hugooconnor/helping-hand/COPY.md

 You're at 0% health, people are really worried about you!

-I can sell you some health, for a price wink wink.
+I can get you some health, for a price wink wink.

 No, I can't really do that, but you should do something and quick.